 These plants usually don’t need quite as much sun as the other 2 types, but they need enough none the less.
 Fish tend to like these plants for playing, for hiding, cover, and for shade too.
 Many submerged plants also act as food sources for fish.

 There are tons of pond plants to keep water clear, you just have to know which ones are the right ones.
-The 10 options which have been discussed above are generally regarded as being the very best pond plants to keep water clear, plus they are beautiful and serve many other awesome functions too.
+The 10 options which have been discussed above are generally regarded as being the very best pond plants to keep water clear (Hornwort is our top pick), plus they are beautiful and serve many other awesome functions too.